Maevarano Formation: Paleoenvironment

 The Maevarano Formation is interpreted as a low-relief alluvial plain that over time was covered by a marine transgression.
 Broad, shallow rivers flowed to the northwest from central highlands; evidence for debris flows suggests that the discharges of the rivers varied greatly, with periods of dilute water flow, and periods of rapid erosion dumping sediment into the channels.
 Paleosols are reddish and include root casts.
 The paleosols and other sedimentologic evidence indicate well-drained floodplains with abundant vegetation adapted to a relatively dry climate, strongly seasonal (rainy and dry seasons) and at times semiarid (not unlike the present climate of the area).

 Paleofauna

-Animals found in the formation include frogs (including Beelzebufo ampinga), turtles, snakes, lizards, at least seven species of crocodyliforms (including species of Mahajangasuchus and Trematochampsa), abelisaurid theropods Majungasaurus, noasaurid Masiakasaurus, two types of titanosaurian sauropods (Rapetosaurus and Vahiny), and at least five species of bird-like dinosaurs, including Rahonavis.
+Animals found in the formation include frogs (including Beelzebufo ampinga), turtles, snakes, lizards, at least seven species of crocodyliforms (including species of Mahajangasuchus and Miadanasuchus), abelisaurid theropod Majungasaurus, noasaurid Masiakasaurus, two types of titanosaurian sauropods (Rapetosaurus and Vahiny), and at least five species of bird-like dinosaurs, including Rahonavis.
 The 6 to 7 m long Majungasaurus was likely the apex predator in the terrestrial environment.
 Crocodyliforms were very diverse and abundant.